epwalsh/beaker-docs/docs/concept/experiments.md

     # All fields are optional, and any number can be set.
     requirements:
       memory: '7.5GiB' # number followed by unit suffix
-      cpuCount: 1.5    # number of logical cores
+      cpu: 1.5    # number of logical cores
       gpuCount: 2      # must be an integer

 - name: my-second-task